stackbit/sourcebit-target-next/README.md

    ```

 3. To provide data fetched by Sourcebit to pages, update `getStaticPaths` and
-   `getStaticProps` methods of your page components in the following way:
+   `getStaticProps` methods of your page components:

-    - If a page does not use [dynamic routes](https://nextjs.org/docs/routing/dynamic-routes)
+    - If a page does not use [dynamic routes](https://nextjs.org/docs/routing/dynamic-routes),
       then it should only have the `getStaticProps` method.
 To pass the data
-      fetched by sourcebit to a page, update its `getStaticProps` by calling
+      fetched by Sourcebit to a page, update its `getStaticProps` by calling
-      `sourcebitDataClient.getStaticPropsForPageAtPath(path)` method and
+      `sourcebitDataClient.getStaticPropsForPageAtPath(path)` and
       returning the props returned from it.
 The `path` parameter should be the
       URL path of the rendered page.

       For example, if the page component is `index.js`, then the path would be
       `/`, and if the page component is `about.js`, then the path would be `/about`.

-      For example, given a page component at `pages/index.js`, the code would
+      For instance, given a page component at `pages/index.js`, the code would
       look like this:

       ```js